 Takeaways for your approach to community engagement

 Think about the selling points of your proposal.
 Be sure to present those selling points in your planning consultation and gather responses on each.
+In order to do so, research the site context and speak to local people.

+Embrace feedback as a valuable source of insight.
 Develop an engagement approach that can capture the voices of relevant audiences beyond the immediate vicinity on the ideal value add of your scheme.

 Consider embedding accessible visualisations of your proposals in your community engagement that clarify key features on site.
 Furthermore, it helps to capture feedback also on the surrounding area beyond your site.